$0 Wales — Care Needs Assessment Checklist

 • The deferred amount accrues as a debt against the property

-• Interest is charged at a rate set by the Welsh Government, reviewed every six months
+• Interest is charged at a rate set by the Welsh Government, reviewed every 1 January and 1 July

 • The debt is repaid when the property is eventually sold or from the estate after death